bricks-rs/lego-powered-up/README.md

 * Internal RPC structure
   * HubManager listens on a control channel
   * Requests down the control channel may include the sending half of a response channel

+## License
+This library is available under the terms of the [Mozilla Public License 2.0](https://choosealicense.com/licenses/mpl-2.0/).